tonamatos/wiederhold-notes/content/MAT246/2/Modular arithmetic.md

 >[!warning] Warning:
 >
 >Careful when using online calculators (or worse, AI) to compute these solutions.
 They are often wrong or incomplete.
-In the lectures, I show how the top 3 Google searchable calculators give wrong answers.
+The top 3 Google searchable calculators give wrong answers.